 In 1999, Congress inadvertently forgave from this tax REITs whose income from real estate and passive sources is more than 90% but less than 95% of total gross income.
 H.R.
-4520 will correct that mistake for taxable years beginning after the date of enactment.
+4520 corrects that mistake for taxable years beginning after October 22, 2004.